mendhak/mendhak.github.io/_posts/2020-01-28-securely-wipe-ssd.md

 Modern SSDs now come with built in commands that can wipe a disk for you.
 This is an action that should normally be performed when you're about to give/sell it away.

 As an overview you'll need to find out the disk's label, unfreeze the disk, set a password, and then issue the erase command.
+We'll perform these steps on Ubuntu using the `hdparm` and `dd` tools.